 How to nominate?

-- Submit your entry by completing all sections of the nomination form below.
+Submit your entry by completing all sections of the nomination form below, and please note:

-- Please give as much information as possible to support your answers.
+- Give as much information as possible to support your answers.

-- Please send us 3 photos and clear descriptions of reading promotion and information literacy work where appropriate.
+- Send us 5 photos and clear descriptions of reading promotion and information literacy work where appropriate.

-- Please offer evidence of the librarian’s positive impact on teaching and learning.
+- Offer evidence of the librarian’s positive impact on teaching and learning.

 How is the award judged?